Tornadoes of 2002: November 9–11

 The Veterans Day outbreak was an unseasonably strong and destructive severe weather event that spawned 83 tornadoes in 36 hours across a widespread swath in the Central and Eastern United States.
-It was the second largest tornado outbreak on record in November and also among the deadliest, killing 36 people.
+It was the second largest tornado outbreak on record in November and also among the deadliest, killing 36 people, most of the destruction occurring on the 10th.

 December

 There were 99 tornadoes confirmed in the US in December.

 December 17–19

 A severe weather event spawned 48 tornadoes across a widespread swath in the Central and southern United States.
 On December 17, a long-track F2 tornado killed 2 people and also badly damaged the Lucky Lady Trailer Park near Springfield, MO.
 Tornadic activity peaked on December 18 when 39 tornadoes occurred, including an F3 tornado that passed near the town of Hamlet and destroyed several permanent and mobile homes, resulting in a fatality.
 Tornadic activity concluded on the 19th with 6 tornadoes, including an F2 tornado in Mississippi which resulted in no casualties.